 For custom values, copy the Field ID of the field (for example, “12345”).
 Use the following format to paste the Field ID at the end of the URL that you are building, along with the value that you want to assign to the field:

-- Continue adding fields and values to the end of the URL in your text editor as needed.
+- Continue adding fields and values to the end of the URL in your text editor

 The parameters should be similar to the following example: